buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcExternalSpatialElementTypeEnum.md

 # IfcExternalSpatialElementTypeEnum

-This enumeration defines the different types of external spatial elements.
+This enumeration defines the different types of external spatial elements.<!-- end of definition -->

 > HISTORY New enumeration in IFC4.

 ## Items